AlessandroLiscio/KE_Soil_Heritage/README.md

  - WebVOWL at http://localhost:8080/webvowl
  - LodView at http://localhost:8080/lodview.

-## Developers
+## Without Docker
+The ontologies files can still be created without using Docker, by following the next steps.

 ### Virtual Environmment
-It is suggested that developers interested in editing the project, do it in a safe virtual environment.
+It is suggested that developers interested in editing the project without Docker, do it in a safe virtual environment.
 Initializing a new python environment can be done in the following way:
 ```
 $> python -m venv c:\path\to\myenv
 ```